calmoo/async_url_getter/README.md

 - `aiohttp` was used as it is an actively maintained and popular library for making asynchronous HTTP requests.

 - There is a default connection limit of 100 requests using the `aiohttp` client.
-This can be adjusted by specifying a custom TCP connector, however this functionality is not easily testable.
+This can be adjusted by specifying a custom TCP connector, however this functionality is not easily testable, so it was omitted.

-- The code is fully typed with `mypy` and linted with `flake8`:
+- The code has full test coverage, fully typed with `mypy` and linted with `flake8`:

 ```
 pytest --cov-fail-under 100 --cov tests/  --cov src/